actusfrf/actus-userguides/ACTUS-Rshiny-demo/UserGuide.md

    *  Port 3838 is the default request port for docker containers; we export this to localhost:3500 for the demo service
 1. Now point a browser at http://localhost:3500.
 The Demo screen should appear.
    *  In its default configuration the demo is actually using the remote public ACTUS service at https://demo.actusfrf.org:8080
-1. TO chane this and configure for an all local standalone operation of the demo using the other containers you have installed
+1. To change this and configure for an all local standalone operation of the demo using the other containers you have installed
    *  Click on the **help** tab in the title bar of the demo
    *  Set the server to be: ** http://host.docker.internal:8083 **
    *  This connects the demo to use ACTUS server container running on your desktop - which in turn uses the mongodb container